Frojd/react-sass-starterkit/README.md

     npm run new ComponentName SubComponentName

-This will create a new component inside the first component
+This will create a new component inside the first component.
+Subcomponents can be added as many levels down as you need.

+Container components:

+    npm run new ContainerName -- -C containers

+This will add a new component inside the containers folder (and also add the scss file to index.scss)

 ## Devserver